ndokmai/nonblockinghashmap/README.md

-Highly Scalable No-blocking Hash Map in Rust
+Highly Scalable Non-blocking Hash Map in Rust
 --------

 The design of this hash map is taken and modified from [Dr. Cliff Click's design], [originally implemented in Java].
 The hash map is thread-safe, thus can be safely used as a shared resource among multiple threads, without requiring mutual exclusion, and typesafe, because it is implemented in Rust.
 It is also scalable and can be shared among a large number of threads without experincing a major bottleneck.
 The work is currently under development.